-Let’s face it: no celebration would be complete without booze.
+Let’s face it.
+No celebration would be complete without booze.

 From the regal temples of ancient Rome to present-day college dorms, alcohol has been universally used in just about any festivity.
 These fermented beverages come in many different names, each varying in shape, size, and strength.
-Whatever you call them, alcohol is bound to give you that characteristic buzz that kills your inhibitions.
+Whatever you call it, alcohol is bound to give you that characteristic buzz that kills your inhibitions.
 And often, lost inhibitions lead to tons of fun.

 Don’t throw those bottles out just yet.
 Thankfully, alcohol’s functions go beyond merry-making and getting wasted.

-In a SHTF situation, booze can be used as an antiseptic to clean wounds.
+In an SHTF situation, booze can be used as an antiseptic to clean wounds.
 The compounds in alcohol presumably kill bacteria by destroying their cell walls.
-The higher alcohol concentration, the better.
+The higher the alcohol concentration, the better.
 40-60% alcohol content can deter the growth of bacteria, while stronger varieties of around 60-90% have been known to kill it altogether.

 That said, you’d want to stock up on hard liquor to achieve this antiseptic effect.

-Alcohol thankfully can be used to kill germs both ways.
+Alcohol, thankfully, can be used to kill germs both ways.

 Related: Building the Ultimate First Aid Kit

-Fuel For Fire
+Fuel for Fire

-Back in those days, alcohol was the closest thing to anesthesia and it was usually enough to get the job done.
+Back in those days, alcohol was the closest thing to anesthesia, and it was usually enough to get the job done.
 For centuries, it was also the drug of choice for people suffering from toothaches.
-If you need to use it for anesthetic purposes, a serving or two can help relax the person and dull their sensory neurons, if only for a bit.
+If you need to use it for anesthetic purposes, a serving or two can help relax the person and dull their senses, if only for a bit.

 First, you’ll need a higher-than-normal dose for the sedative effect to kick in.
 This can cause dependency in the long run.
 For this reason, it’s not advisable to use alcohol for chronic pain.
 Second, alcohol can interact with other drugs.
-When mixed with pain medicines, alcohol can prove to be fatal, thus it must only be used as a pain reliever sparingly and only if there isn’t any other alternative.
+When mixed with pain medicines, booze can prove to be fatal, so it must be used as a pain reliever sparingly and only if there isn’t any other alternative.

 Natural Bug Repellent